madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

       - 9160
 ```

 In this example we have two services defined, `cassandra-primary` and `cassandra`.
 We have Cassandra broken up into two services due to the way Cassandra clustering works.
-To boot up and be immediately ready for work.
 We need to start a single instance first allowing that instance to be our primary instance.
 Our second instance is going to boot and pair up with the primary instance.

 Once both instances are booted, our cluster will be ready to be tested against.
 If we want to launch this cluster we can run the following Docker Compose command.